 Steel – this is usually the most popular choice for a garage door, especially in wetter climates.
 They’re usually the cheaper option, very durable and low maintenance.
 However, if you’re looking to use your garage for anything more than storage, you may want to consider a different option as it offers very poor insulation.

-GRP Fibreglass – this is another strong option for adverse weather conditions, and as fibreglass doors are usually made in moulds, it allows for more customisation with the same low maintenance as steel.
+GRP Fibreglass – This is another strong option for adverse weather conditions.
+As fibreglass doors are usually made in moulds, it allows for more customisation with the same low maintenance as steel.
 Fibreglass is usually the chosen option for homes by the coast, as it won’t corrode or change shape with temperature changes.
 However, it’s worth noting that if the garage door gets scratched or marked, it can be very difficult to repair.

 As the darker nights approach, winter becomes a more popular time for burglaries.
-Many people would like to keep their belongings safe, and high-value items such as the family bicycles and tools become a common target in garages.
-However, adding extra security to a garage door is sometimes all that is needed to ensure you keep your home safe.
+High-value items such as the family bicycles and tools become a common target in garages.
+Adding extra security to a garage door is sometimes all that you need to ensure the safety of your home.

-Extra locks – simply adding some extra locks to a garage door, can not only provide you peace of mind, but it can also ensure that the garage door cannot be forced open from the outside.
+Extra locks – Adding extra locks to your garage door will give you peace of mind.
+This is because it will ensure that the garage door cannot be forced open from the outside.
 For example, euro-lock bars provide a lot of extra strength for side-hinged garage doors.

 Those added extras – it might seem quite trivial but motion security lights can put a lot of thieves off.
-Driveways tend to be quite dark and often bushes and cars can provide a lot of cover for anyone trying to break into a garage, so lighting this area up often keeps thieves away.
+Driveways tend to be quite dark places.
+Also, bushes and cars can provide a lot of cover for anyone trying to break into a garage.
+Lighting up your driveway often keeps thieves away.

 If you’re pondering which type of garage door is the most secure, you may be interested in a previous article we’ve put together, you can find it here.